-In order to connect to the DAServer with an OPC client application, you need to be aware of the following six parameters:
+To connect to the DAServer with an OPC client application, be aware of the following six parameters:

-- node name: The computer name identifying the node where the DAServer is located.
-Only required for remote access. - program name: ArchestrA.DASMTEthernet.1 - group name: An OPC group defined and created by the client.
-The DAServer device group is used as the OPC access path. - device group: A device group as defined on the DAServer.
-If omitted, the default device group is assumed. - link name: The hierarchy of nodes names, from the channel node to the device node, separated by delimiters. - item name: The specific data element.
+- Node Name: The computer name identifying the node where the DAServer is located.
+Only required for remote access. - Program Name: ArchestrA.DASMTFXSerial.1 - Group Name: An OPC group defined and created by the client.
+The DAServer device group is used as the OPC access path. - Device Group: A device group as defined on the DAServer.
+If omitted, the default device group is assumed. - Link Name: The hierarchy of nodes names, from the channel node to the device node, separated by delimiters. - Item Name: The specific data element.
 This can be the device item name or the item reference.